-From time to time offer I offer a weekend intensive to people who are partway through writing a novel; from now (2016), they don’t have to have taken my course.
-This always seems to be a success, and much laughter and fine veggie dining (why is there always so much cake?) eases the intense programme, too.
+From time to time offer I offer a short-course intensive to people who are partway through writing a novel; from now (2016), they don’t have to have taken my course.
+This always seems to be a success, and much laughter and fine veggie dining with optional occasional cake eases the intense programme, too.
 For NOVELISTS’ BOOTCAMP click here.

 *(There is a sister course, face-to-face, that I’ve been leading on and off for 25 years now, that works with your own life-material as narrative psychospiritual therapy rather than to create a novel, and that has been experienced consistently as deeply transformative.
 This has its foundations in my book commissioned by Element in 1993: ‘RIDING THE DRAGON – myth & the inner journey‘.
-I am finally going to be putting together the online version over the winter of 2017.)
+I am finally going to be putting together the online version I hope in the winter of 2018.)

 From 2007, I decided to make it possible for people to join the 6-month programme at whatever time is good for them, with the proviso that we stick to the monthly schedule from the date of beginning.
 I am inviting submissions from people who would like to work with me in this way, & are willing to commit themselves to completing a module a month which, with coursework & associated reading & ongoing novel writing, will require up to 10 hours’ attention each week – that’s in addition to the actual ongoing novel-writing process itself… Please note that my commitment to you is to read your work in depth, and respond by the end of the month following the submission of each assignment.